Canadian Small Business CRA Compliance Routine

 September's here, and if you're like most solopreneurs, you're looking at year-end thinking "I really should get organized this time."
 Good news: you've got four months to build a routine that'll make next year's taxes a breeze.

-Here's the thing: when everything outside your business feels unpredictable—tariffs changing supply costs, shipping rates jumping, input prices all over the map—having your administrative house in order becomes your superpower.
+Here's the thing: when everything outside your business feels unpredictable ... tariffs changing supply costs, shipping rates jumping, input prices all over the map ... having your administrative house in order becomes your superpower.
 You can't afford to be three months behind on your books when you need to adjust pricing fast or figure out if that new tariff just ate your profit margin.

 Start by starting.
 New routines feel awkward on purpose.
 Your brain is wired to avoid discomfort, so admin tasks trigger resistance.
-That's not a sign you're doing it wrong—it's a sign you're building a new muscle.
+That's not a sign you're doing it wrong ... it's a sign you're building a new muscle.
 Each time you work through that 'I don't want to do this' feeling and do it anyway, you're strengthening the habit pathway.

 Why Routines Are Your Secret Weapon

-Here's what most solopreneurs get wrong about getting organized: they think they need perfect systems.
+Here's what most solopreneurs get wrong about getting organized ... they think they need perfect systems.
 What you actually need are simple routines that become automatic.

 Your body and brain love predictability.
 When you do the same small actions at the same times, they stop feeling like decisions and start feeling like brushing your teeth.
 Going through receipts every Monday morning becomes as natural as your coffee ritual.
+Checking your cash balances every Thursday helps you exhale and release some stress.

 This is especially powerful for administrative tasks because they're not urgent until they suddenly are.
 A routine removes the mental load of constantly deciding "when should I deal with this?"
 The answer is always the same: during your scheduled time.